DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: Phoenix Engine's first Beta has been released!
-The first release candidate is expected to come out soon!
+## Announcement: Development on Phoenix Engine REMAINS ACTIVE, however a new HQ9+ implementation written in Go is also being worked on!
+Stay tuned!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.